mozilla-services/socorro/docs/spec_crashreport.rst

 1. The ``Content-Disposition`` must be ``form-data``.

 2. The ``Content-Disposition`` must specify a ``name``.
 The value should be ``extra``.
-The value must be in ASCII.

 3. The ``Content-Type`` must be ``application/json``.

-4. The value of this field must a JSON-encoded string of all of the crash report annotations.
+4. The value of this field must a JSON-encoded object of all of the crash report annotations.

-   Annotation keys and values must be strings.
+   All annotation keys and values must be strings.

-   If the annotation value is an object, it must be a JSON-encoded string.
-   Because the annotation value is a JSON-encoded string and it's in a JSON-encoded string, quotes must be escaped in the final field value.
+   If the annotation value is an object, it must be JSON-encoded.
+Because the annotation value is JSON-encoded object and it is itself in a JSON-encoded object, quotes must be escaped in the final field value.

-5. There must be only one of this field.
+5. There must be only one "extra" field in the payload.

 Example::